Sbrussee/PathBench-MIL/README.md

     - whitespace_fraction: 1.0 # Image tiles with whitespace above this fraction are discarded.

 optimization:
-  objective_metric: balanced_accuracy # Objective metric to optimize
+  objective_metric: balanced_accuracy # Objective metric to optimize, should also be specified in 'evaluation'
   objective_mode: max # Optimization mode, can be 'max' or 'min'
   objective_dataset: test # Dataset to be used for the objective metric, can be 'val' or 'test'
   sampler: TPESampler # Algorithm to use for optimization: grid_search, TPE, Bayesian
   trials: 100 # Number of optimization trials
-  pruner: HyperbandPruner # Pruner for optimization, can be Hyperband, Median etc.
+  pruner: HyperbandPruner # Pruner for optimization, can be Hyperband, Median etc. Remove this line if you do not want to use a pruner.

 datasets: # List of datasets to use, each dataset should have a name, slide_path, tfrecord_path, tile_path and used_for.
   - name: dataset_1